tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/02_plan.md

   * estimate how many hours I would need, and then entered that value
   *	Using the resource plan I defined a date when it could start
   * I then gave it a due date
-* I then calculated the total number of hours required and made sure it was below
+* I then calculated the total number of hours required and made sure it was below the maximum number of hours available (72)
 ![Tasklist][plan3]
 ![Tasklist][plan4]